FederatedAI/FATE/cluster-deploy/README.md

 You need to change `base_dir` and `output_dir` with respect to the arch directory of this project and output directory.

+`base_dir`is `FATE/arch` in your local environment, and `output_dir` is the dir where you want to put the packging output tar files.

 Then you can run the following command:

 ```
 bash packaging.sh
 ```
 If everything is ok, tar files can be found in `output_dir`.

+Output tar file names are like `fate-${module}-${version}.tar.gz`.
+It contains `fate-${module}-${version}.jar` and a `lib/` dir which contains dependent libraries for the corresponding `fate-${module}-${version}.jar`.

+[`cluster-deploy/example-dir-tree`](https://github.com/WeBankFinTech/FATE/tree/master/cluster-deploy/example-dir-tree) contains an example dir trees.
+You can extract each tar file in the corresponding dir.

+Let's take `federation` module as an example.
+After packaing for version 0.1, you get a `fate-federation-0.1.tar.gz`.
+Then you can perform the followings:
+a. `cd ${path-to-example-dir-tree}/federation`.
+b. `tar xzf fate-federation-0.1.tar.gz`, so that tar file is extracted.
+c. `cp -r FATE/arch/driver/federation/src/main/resources/ conf/`, so that example configuration files are copied and a `conf` dir is created for them.
+d.
+Modify configuration files.
+See section 2.3 for more details.
+e. `ln -s fate-federation-0.1.jar fate-federation.jar` to create a symlink, removing version-specific dependency for other tools.

+You can perform the same to Java modules.

 ### 2.3.
 Configuration Files
 Although configuration path is flexible, we recommend users to organize them well.